chaostoolkit/walkthrough/SETUP.md

 ### Minikube

-Minikube can be installed by following the installation step on the [Minikube Start](https://minikube.sigs.k8s.io/docs/start/) docs.
-The cluster can then be initiated and run using a docker driver:
+Minikube can be installed by following the installation steps on the [Minikube Start](https://minikube.sigs.k8s.io/docs/start/) docs.
+The cluster can then be initiated and run using the docker driver:

 ```console
 $ minikube start --driver docker --kubernetes-version v1.19.1